 The Bargello National Museum

-The building became a National Museum in the mid-19th century and today it is the setting for a remarkable collection of Renaissance sculpture and works of art.
+The building became a National Museum in the mid-19th century and today it is the setting for a remarkable collection of Renaissance sculptures and works of art.
 The rooms on the ground floor exhibit Tuscan 16th-century works, focusing mainly on four masterpieces by Michelangelo from 1475-1564.